The

 I’m ecstatic to have a physical manifestation of one of the most memorable summers of my life.
 I learned so much about woodworking, the tools associated, and the medium of wood itself

-The chairs were exhibited at DIS the day after we finished making them.
+The chairs were exhibited at DIS the day after we finished making them (left).
 Immediately afterwards, we packed our chairs for shipping back to the US, luckily Arbori is flatpack capable and was brought on my flight home.
-Arbori was again exhibited for 3 months at the University of Colorado, Boulder in the Environmental Design building, along with other chairs from the DIS furniture design program.
+Arbori was again exhibited for 3 months at the University of Colorado, Boulder in the Environmental Design building, along with other chairs from the DIS furniture design program (right).

 I’m incredibly grateful for the opportunity and privilege I have for being able to partake in such an experience.
 I am most thankful for the welcoming teachers and mentors at DIS, the lovely friends I made through the experience, and most of all, to my mother who encouraged me to apply and is nothing but supportive for my creative endeavors.